 - Medium European shanks for available for trombone sizes 100AL, 101G, 103G, 104G, and for all euphonium sizes.

 - Some bass trombones, for example some vintage King models, have an extra deep receiver.

 - If your mouthpiece inserts more than 1.25 inches (31 mm) into your leadpipe be sure to select the BT Deep Receiver option when ordering bass trombone mouthpieces.

-- Compatible with Doug Elliott ST, LT, XT, SB, and LB cups.
+Wedge trombone screw rims are avialable in silver or gold plated brass or Delrin plastic, and are compatible with Doug Elliott ST, LT, XT, SB, and LB cups.